cointop-sh/colors/README.md

 ## Contributing

-If you have a cool and unique theme that you'd like to share, please submit fork and submit a PR!
+If you have a cool and unique theme that you'd like to share, please fork and submit a PR!

 Supported colors are: